tzoiker/pysimdjson-schemaful/README.md

 This package aims to automate the manual labour of lazy loading with pysimdjson.

-Simply feed the JSON-schema in and the input data will be traversed and loaded with simdjson accordingly.
+Simply feed the JSON-schema in and the input data will be traversed and loaded with pysimdjson accordingly.

 Supports
 * `pydantic>=1,<3`